GoogleCloudPlatform/community/tutorials/embedded-c-getting-started/index.md

 Recurse submodules is important because you will need the IoT Core Embedded C SDK which is included in the repository as a submodule.

-## Connecting an ESP32 to Cloud IoT Core
+## Connect an ESP32 device to IoT Core

 The mqtt_task function sets up the parameters needed to connect to the cloud.
 It uses the private key created earlier in `iotc_connect_private_key_data`.
 The data is applied to create the jwt to connect to IoT Core, as highlighted in the following code.